 Those of you who’ve found my Facebook page will know last week, I rejoined the gym.
 Today, I went for the first time – which makes it the first time since the day before my wedding… 18 months ago.
 Ok, it’s not as horrendous as it sounds – I’ve bought a bike and dabbled with jogging but honestly, I’m just not an outdoorsy person.
-My countryside-reared, vegetable patch owning, make do and mend father is so exasperated at this stiletto wearing, fancy handbag carrying, car driving city girl of his.
-So, I’ve returned to the refuge of the gym – the work out classes to be exact.
-After the 12 years I spent pounding the treadmill and pumping iron on the weights before I became a “Mrs”, I’ve been left rather uninspired.
-So classes it is for me, after all, what city girl doesn’t love popping on the tunes and bopping away in their room, perhaps singing loudly (and in my case, badly) into a hair brush?
-Any calories burnt go undetected by one’s “effort-ometer” and actually, it’s much less painful than running on the spot, trying not to stare at one’s muffin tops wibble wobbling away in the mirror before you!
-Plus, it makes you feel you’ve actually earnt the right to eat these sweet little pillows from heaven…
+My countryside-reared, vegetable patch owning, make-do-and-mend father is so exasperated at this stiletto wearing, fancy handbag carrying, car driving city girl of his.
+So, I’ve returned to the refuge of the gym – the workout classes to be exact.
+After the 12 years I spent pounding the treadmill and pumping iron on the weights before I became a Mrs, I’ve been left rather uninspired.
+So, spin or dance classes, it is for me, after all, what city girl doesn’t love popping on the tunes and bopping away in their room, perhaps singing loudly (and in my case, badly) into a hair brush?
+Any calories burnt go undetected by one’s “effort-ometer” and actually, it’s much less painful than running on the spot, trying not to stare at one’s muffin tops wibble-wobbling away in the mirror before you!
+Plus, it makes you feel you’ve actually earned the right to eat these sweet little pillows from heaven…

 If you have this edition of Olive too, you’ll see that they entitle the recipe “mini jam donuts”.
 I have entitled my version of the recipe “Orange and Raspberry Jam Donuts”.
 This is not by mistake.
 The reason I did this was because, the first taste you get as you sink your teeth into one of these sugar coated puffs of dough is very most definitely orange.
 Refreshing, light, summery.
 Even in bleakest February.
 The raspberry taste from the jam comes later and you finish with the archetypical jam donut flavour.
 So all in all, what Olive have produced is a lighter version of a much loved old classic, adding to the flavour and texture rather than taking away from it.
 Which, in my opinion, is a rare thing when seeking to make a naughty treat a halo-endowed version.
 So, now I have a reason to go back to the gym tomorrow – to burn off enough calories that I may have another sweet pillow from heaven before I box up the remainder for a friend to collect from me later, taking sweet temptation from my path 😉